nrwl/nx/docs/generated/cli/affected-graph.md

 Default: `projects`

-Choose whether to view the projects or task graph or project details view.
+Choose whether to view the projects or task graph

 ### watch